 If the swelling occurs due to prolonged exposure to heat, the condition is termed heat edema.
 During summers, the temperatures outside are high, and if your ankles swell in heat or after spending time at the beach, you have to wonder, ‘Why do my feet swell at the beach?’ you may have fallen prey to heat edema.
-Extreme temperatures can cause the widening or dilatation of the blood vessels.
+In addition, extreme temperatures can cause the widening or dilatation of the blood vessels.
 Resultantly, the fluid leaks and collects beneath the skin resulting in swelling.

 Why do I get heat edema?

 The body operates on the mechanism of peripheral vasodilatation in hot temperatures to regulate the body’s temperature.
-Vasodilatation is described as a process where the blood vessels widen to increase the blood flow to the lower part or extremities.
+Moreover, vasodilatation is described as a process where the blood vessels widen to increase the blood flow to the lower part or extremities.
 However, due to the high temperature, the skin loses water.
-As the blood flow increases, the tiny capillaries in the body leak out fluids into the space outside the cells.
+As the blood flow increases, the tiny capillaries in the body leak fluids into the space outside the cells.
 In normal circumstances, this fluid is cleared up by the lymph nodes, but the excess fluid cannot be cleared up efficiently.
 Consequently, the fluid accumulates in certain body parts, causing swelling hands and feet or swollen ankles in heat.